Cycling in Wellington: Tactical urbanism

+Rather than seeking only high-cost, fully engineered schemes, Wellington adopted a "cheaper, faster, lighter" approach—described as tactical urbanism.
+This method uses lower-cost materials deliver routes more quickly, while allowing designs to remain flexible and responsive to community feedback ahead of more permanent changes.
+At the same time, design work and public engagement continued in parallel.

+International figures and bodies have highlighted Wellington as an instructive example; Former New York City transportation commissioner Janette Sadik-Khan and other city-planning commentators have praised the approach for demonstrating how quickly cities can trial and scale protected infrastructure.
+The shift followed years of frustration over the over-engineered and costly Island Bay cycleway—part of a 2015 cycling master plan—which stalled at the suburb's edge after prolonged controversy and legal challenges.

-In 2021, Councillor Tamatha Paul secured an amendment to Wellington's long-term plan, allocating $226 million to complete the master plan network.
-At the time, Wellington had just 23 km (14 mi) of cycleways, mainly along the coast.
+In 2021, Councillor Tamatha Paul secured an amendment to Wellington's long-term plan, allocating $226 million over a ten-year period to complete the city’s cycling master plan network.
+The master plan aimed to create an interconnected network of cycleways linking the city centre with suburbs across Wellington, including Tawa, Johnsonville, Karori, Ōwhiro Bay, Island Bay, Lyall Bay, Seatoun, and Miramar.

+Alongside the Council’s investment, the cycling network was to be delivered in partnership with Let's Get Wellington Moving, which planned to install up to 33 km of additional cycling infrastructure, primarily within the CBD area.

+At the time, Wellington had just 23 km (14 mi) of dedicated cycleways, mainly along the coast.
 Tactical urbanism techniques—designing and engaging with the public simultaneously—cut build times from the usual 3–10 years to an average of 18 months per cycleway.

 Problematic sections were addressed with low-cost, adaptable solutions, while permanent stretches received concrete dividers and tree planters.
 Practical tweaks were also made to accommodate other road users: speed bumps were reshaped for quicker fire truck exits, a loading zone was created for a car dealership, and barriers outside a bus depot were removed to allow easier bus turns.

 By 2023, cycleways serving Newtown to Berhampore, the Botanical Gardens, Aro Valley, and Ngaio had been completed.
 Six additional major cycleway projects have been completed in 2024 with Kilbirnie, Thorndon, Karori, Wadestown, and Brooklyn, expanding the network to 73 km, with a target of 166 km (103 mi) by 2030.
+As of June 2025 38% of the cycling network is now in place.

 The first two of the new bike lanes (Newtown to City and Botanic Garden route) cost about NZ$750,000 per kilometre, considerably below the national average of NZ$1.6 million per kilometre, and were delivered in under half the usual time.
 The Newtown to City route (2.1 km) was completed in under two years with street-changes including bus lanes, separated bike lanes, and relocated bus stops.